Wednesday, July 28, 2021

 The singing cowboys eventually gave way to the more adult-themed westerns heading into the 1950s.
 You would be hard-pressed to find many movie westerns without a theme song or many western theme songs performed by female artists.
 Producers generally sought out the fellows such as Frankie Laine, Tennessee Ernie Ford, or Tex Ritter.

-Further research and the knowledge of others will probably be able to enlighten me as to other or more recent examples, however to my certain knowledge as an audience I can only come up with three marvelous female vocalists who introduced three memorable western themes.
+Further research and the knowledge of others will probably be able to enlighten me as to other or more recent examples, however to my certain knowledge as an audience I can only come up with four marvelous female vocalists who introduced four memorable western themes.
 Click on the highlighted titles to hear the songs.

 Saddle the Wind, 1958 was written by Rod Serling and directed by Robert Parrish and John Sturges.
 It tells the story of two brothers from different generations and outlooks and features two actors of the same, old-school studio work from Robert Taylor and method player John Cassavetes.
 Julie London is the woman who comes between the brothers.
 The popular singer was given the Oscar-nominated/winners Jay Livingston and Ray Evans (Buttons and Bows) tune to sing over the credits as well as in the film itself.